adaptingadapting/Holberton-SpeedrunAllChecksPercent/4permissions/README.md

 task 4 weve already done this before, just use touch

 task 5 was trickier before, now just do +x and its done

+task 6 is just another chmod add one